Vjimenez-vasquez/VicRcodes-subset_covid/README.md

 contains 100 genomes in the epidemiological week number 40 and if we set this value to 0.1, thus 10 genomes will be randomly sampled.
 - year = the year of interest
-- label = a name to inclued in the output files.
+- label = a name to include in the output files.
 For example "delta", "omicron_2022".

 ```
 ## Output